simul/Teleport/README.md

 3. Connect your Android device to your PC and make sure that ADB debugging is enabled and the PC is authorized.
 4. (old method) Go to `client/VrProjects/Native/RemotePlayClient/Projects/Android` and run `build.bat` to build and deploy.
 5. New method: In Android Studio open RemotePlay/build.gradle.
+6. On the top right, click the Sync Project with Gradle Files button (has a shark icon) to load the config for your device.
+7. In Android Studio, go to Build->Generate Signed Bundle / APK and generate a key named android.debug.keystore in your RemotePlay/client/SimulCasterClient directory.
+8. Go to File->Project Structure->Modules->SimulCasterClient->Signing Configs and in debug config, put in the details of the key you created.
+9. Hit the build icon to compile and then you should be able to run.

 ## Running